songguo6/book/s6-guy-bydsource2.md

 SE7A:I trust you are at ease?

+7号源实体A：

 ME:I certainly am.

 SE7A:Then let us commence communication.

+7号源实体A：

 ME:I have received two different images whilst connected to your collective of three versions.The first was of an entity that was moving over the surface of one of the flat planets/areas of local density.Its appearance was,well,I can only describe it as a very flat ameoba.In fact,the more I study the image in my mind's eye,the more it looks like a sentient version of the planet it is traversing.Its shape looks almost identical-right down to the topography of its surface.Why is that?

 SE7A:The entities that work with the "planets"assume their (the planets')basic energy signature when they first become associated with the planet for the work they will be doing with it.The entity itself can assume any form factor required to suit this relationship,for when an entity desires to work with a particular planet,it enters into a relationship with the planet for the duration of the work to be done.In this particular instance,the entity in the image you saw was almost the same size as the planet.

+7号源实体A：

 ME:How does that work?Surely an entity that is almost the size of the planet it is associated with would crush or destroy any other entities or life that are part of that planet's normal condition.

 SE7A:Not in this case,for the planets in this particular environment can only have a population of one.

+7号源实体A：

 ME:One?

 SE7A:One.

+7号源实体A：

 ME:Forgive my confusion.I am making the assumption that all planets have a large number of smaller entities living on,within or with them.

 SE7A:Not all planets in your own universe have entities associated with them,so why would one of my environments be any different?

+7号源实体A：

 ME:Very true.So what is the work that this particular entity is doing with this planet?

 SE7A:It is experiencing existence as a planet.That is why it is almost as big as the planet it is associated with.Later,when it has assumed the exact same size and shape and has totally covered the full surface of the planet,it will stabilize its energy signature in totality to that of the planet and will exist and behave like the planet itself.In fact,for all intents and purposes, it will be the planet,right down to accepting another entity to work with it.

+7号源实体A：

 ME:And that entity would work with the other entity exactly as if it were a solitary planet with no inhabitants or energetic partners?

 SE7A:That's right,the objective being that the new entity seeking a relationship with the planet does not nor will ever know that it is working with another entity and not the real planet.

+7号源实体A：

 ME:But could that not be the same for the entity I saw in my perception?Could another entity have already beaten the one I observed to it,so to speak,and achieved the same relationship?

 SE7A:Absolutely.This is the beauty of this type of work.

+7号源实体A：

 ME:But I have just seen a scenario where it would be possible to have many multiples of entities all doing the same thing,all-encompassing the planet with which they want to establish a relationship with a none of them knowing that they are really covering or creating a relationship with another entity and not a real planet.

 SE7A:Yes,it can and does happen.

+7号源实体A：

 ME:It does?So what is the maximum number of times this has happened with a single planet concurrently?

 SE7A:Four thousand three hundred and twenty two times.

+7号源实体A：

 ME:What!?How long did that last?

 SE7A:Approximately two hundred billion,trillion of your solar years before the first (last to create a relationship)entity broke its relationship with the planet/entity it was associated with.

+7号源实体A：

 ME:Did this create a cascade of entities breaking their relationships with their "planets"?

 SE7A:No.The eventual reduction of entities breaking relationships took treble the amount of time it did to create it.

+7号源实体A：

 ME:Why was that?

 SE7A:Because other entities joined the build-up after others had broken their relationships, and some of them wanted to experience existence as a planet throughout a number of environmental/planetary changes.

+7号源实体A：

 ME:What would those changes be,with reference to a relationship with a single entity?I would have expected changes to only be possible with the association of large numbers of entities working with the planet.